EllipticEllipsis/oot/tutorial/helper_scripts.md

 ## Glank's N64 tools

 In particular, the ones used to decompile graphics macros.
-Their use is discussed in the section on decompiling Draw functions.
+Their use is discussed in the section on [decompiling Draw functions](draw_functions.md).

 ## graphovl

 This generates a directed graph showing an actor's function.
-Download from [here](), put it in the root directory of the project, and run
+Search for `graphovl.py` in the Discord.
+Put it in the root directory of the project, and run
 ```sh
 ./graphovl.py Actor_Name
 ```